Which materials provide the best sound insulation?

 A very dense and flexible material used to block sound in walls, floors, and ceilings.

-Vibration-damping materials – reduce structure-borne noise
+Vibration-damping materials – Reduce structure-borne noise

 Rubber and cork underlay

-Floating floors with damping layers
+Floating floors with sound-absorbing layers

-Vibration-damping foam and mounts
+Vibration-damping foam and fasteners

 Combine materials for optimal sound insulation